Automic-Community/test-data-manager-action-pack/README.md

 1. Automation Engine should be installed.
 2. Automic Package Manager should be installed.
+3. PCK.AUTOMIC_FILESYSTEM Action Pack should be installed.
-3. PCK.AUTOMIC_RA_REST Action Pack should be installed.
+3. PCK.ITPA_SHARED Action Pack should be installed.

 ###### Steps to install action pack source code: